You've probably heard of APIs, but could you explain to someone else what they are?

 Query Parameters

-APIs also often have Query Parameters.
+APIs also often have Query Parameters, also knows as Query Strings.

 Each API is different when it comes to the parameters it allows.
 You can read more on this topic here.